 1:6 Biblical Authority

 The next room resembles an alleyway in Jerusalem circa King David.
 Pillars and large stone blocks.
-There are mannequins: Isaiah cowled in a tallus and holding a large online-only, presumably a torah; Moses holding the Ten Commandments; King David holding a harp; Paul sitting at a desk, penning an epistle.
+There are mannequins: Isaiah cowled in a tallus and holding a large scroll, presumably a torah; Moses holding the Ten Commandments; King David holding a harp; Paul sitting at a desk, penning an epistle.
 A man behind me says, “Isaiah looks like Bin Laden.”
 He sounds ticked off.
 His wife tells him to “can it.”
 In my opinion, yes, Isaiah’s dark skin, salt ‘n’ pepper beard and narrow face make him resemble Osama Bin Laden, though Bin Laden wouldn’t be caught dead in a tallus.

 The adjoining room contains a mannequin of Martin Luther nailing his 95 Theses to the Castle Church in Wittenberg; sheepskin pages from a 300-year-old Torah that was secreted out of Iraq following Saddam’s order to destroy all Torahs; and a copy of The Da Vinci Code with a sign that reads, “Its popularity is only temporary.”